As the month of May draws to a close, we’re one step closer to opening our brand-new student accommodation in Derby, The Croft.

-Undeniably it’s important to stay safe and be cautious at all times of the year, but it’s particularly true this time of year as the mornings stay darker for longer and the afternoons and evenings become darker much sooner.
+Undeniably it’s important to stay safe and be cautious at all times of the year.
+But it’s particularly true this time of year; the mornings stay darker for longer and the afternoons and evenings become darker sooner.
 So, below are a few top tips on staying safe.

 1. Stick together